Woodstock Vermont Winter Activities

 Winter is big in Vermont.
+And Woodstock Vermont winter activities are the foundation.
 Local alpine skiing and snowboarding resorts offer terrain for every attitude and ability.
 State-of-the-art snowmaking practically guarantees great skiing and riding from November through April-even later at some resorts.
 Early winter (November to mid-December) and late winter (March through April) are well kept secrets, offering excellent skiing or riding on uncrowded slopes.
 Choose from three local resorts:

 Killington/Pico – The largest resort comprising 7 mountain areas, 200 trails and 31 lifts.

-Okemo – A family owned and operated resort whose philosophy is to place guest service and overall quality of the recreational experience as the top priority.
+Okemo – A family owned and operated resort, recently purchased by Vail Resorts, whose philosophy is to place guest service and overall quality of the recreational experience as the top priority.
 There are five mountain areas, with 115 trails, and 18 lifts.